nxdir-s/gmux/README.md

 # GoMux

-GoMux is a command-line tool that helps with setting up tmux for your project
+GoMux is a command-line tool that helps with setting up tmux for a project

 ## Installation